hubmapconsortium/ccf-validation-tools/docs/Skin/change_suggestions.md

 **14 - eccrine sweat gland &rarr; myoepithelial cell of sweat gland**

+A more specific new term can be created.

 **15 - apocrine gland &rarr; myoepithelial cell of sweat gland**

+A more specific new term can be created.

 **16 - dermis &rarr; myoepithelial cell of sweat gland**

+A more specific new term can be created.

 **17 - dermis &rarr; mast cell**